-Perspectives in Oncology helps you to gain a common grounding in basic cancer knowledge, including modules in cancer epidemiology, cancer genetics, cell biology, bioinformatics, medical physics, structural biology, cancer treatment and drug development.
-It is available to staff and students at the ICR and The Royal Marsden NHS Foundation Trust.
+Perspectives in Oncology provides staff and students with a common grounding in basic cancer science, and includes modules in cancer epidemiology, cancer genetics, cell biology, bioinformatics, medical physics, structural biology, cancer treatment, and drug development.
+Perspectives can be accessed by staff and students at the ICR and The Royal Marsden NHS Foundation Trust.

-Research degree students at the ICR - such as PhD and MD(Res - are expected to complete all modules of the site by the end of their first year.
-MSc in Oncology students are also encouraged to make use of the website.
+Our MPhil and PhD students are expected to complete all of the Perspectives modules by the end of their first year, whilst MSc in Oncology and MD(Res) students are also encouraged to make use of the website.

-The Skills website (formerly known as Lab Book) helps you to develop transferable skills, such as time management, scientific writing, and presenting your work.
-The blog content (written by staff and students at the ICR and by guest experts) is delivered on a regular basis, giving students advice, ideas and personal viewpoints.
-It is also delivered when it is most relevant, whether that be in the students’ first few weeks at the ICR, when they are about to start writing their thesis, or when their viva is approaching.
+The Skills website (formerly known as Lab Book) helps you to develop transferable skills, such as time management, scientific writing, and presentation skills.
+The website delivers content in small, 'blog-like' posts, which are written by staff and students at the ICR with contributions from guest experts.
+These posts are delivered to students on a regular basis, providing advice, ideas, and an insight into the experience of colleagues on a variety of career paths.
+These posts are also delivered when they are most relevant—for example, a student just about to start writing their thesis will see posts about writing, proofreading, and creating scientific illustrations.

-Although the Skills website is specifically designed for research degree students, there is a considerable amount of information that will be of use to MSc students, particularly those on Part C. For example, it covers topics such as critical reading, organisation and time management, literature searches, presentations and scientific writing.
+Although the Skills website is designed for research degree students, much of the information will prove useful to MSc in Oncology students, particularly those on Part C of the course.
+For example, it covers topics such as critical reading, organisation and time management, literature searches, presentations, and scientific writing.

-The Student Training Needs Scanner helps you to identify and prioritise your personal development needs.
-The UK Research Councils recommend that students do at least ten days of personal development per year.
+The training needs screener helps you to identify and prioritise your personal development needs, and suggests development activities—the UK Research Councils recommend that students do at least ten days of personal development per year.

 Student training tracker

-The Student Training Tracker is a tool allowing you to track your training in professional development and transferable skills.
+The student training tracker allows you to track your professional development activities and transferable skills.

 iProgress is an online progression management tool which tracks and follows your work towards the key milestones of your research degree.

-Nexus contains various information about studying at the ICR, including details about student induction, student welfare, the student committee, and the Academic Dean's team.
+Nexus is our intranet, and contains a wealth of information about studying at the ICR, including details about student induction, student welfare, the student committee, and the Academic Dean's team.

-Canvas is a virtual learning environment for MSc students to access lecture materials and assignments.
-It enables you to study and interact outside more formal teaching situations at any time of your choosing and provides a general enhancement to the educational experience.
+Canvas is a virtual learning environment, which allows MSc students to access lecture materials and assignments.
+It facilitates study outside of more formal teaching situations, and generally enhances the educational experience.

 Features of Canvas include:

-- tools to enhance communication with fellow students and with staff while away from the campus, and
+- tools to enhance communication with fellow students and with staff while away from the teaching venue; and

 - online assessments.